What is Gray Area Drinking?

 • Get to the bottom of the “why.”
 Be intentional in your drinking and ask yourself what it is that the drinking is doing for you.
 Ask if you can find other ways to induce sleep or boost mood or relax after work.
 Simply adding exercise and learning relaxation techniques may achieve the same result as drinking.

 • List the pros and cons.
 Sometimes it is easier to quit drinking when you list the pros and cons.
 Write down the cons, such as hangovers and weight gain, and the pros, such as feeling better and thinking clearly.
 Listing these can make it easier to choose sobriety.
+Grey area drinkers, or those whose behavior involves increased alcohol intake, can make informed decisions when they understand the pros and cons and can recognize the symptoms of alcohol abuse and alcoholism.

 Journey Hillside Alcohol Addiction and Dual Diagnosis Treatment